 Then how do brokers get paid?

-Brokers earn income through commission.
-We are paid from the banks we introduce your loan to.
-This comes in the form of an upfront commission and a trail commission.
+Mortgage brokers earn commissions from banks.
+This comes in the form of an upfront commission, or a trail commission:

-- A trail commission will typically be between 0.1% to 0.2% of the current loan balance paid on a monthly basis and reduces in line with the customer paying down their debt.
+- A trail commission is typically between 0.1% to 0.2% of the loan balance.
+This is paid on a monthly basis and reduces as clients begin to clear their debt.

 The short answer is no. Most banks recognise that brokers are a cost-effective means of selling their loan products.
-This compared to opening a store and hiring staff represents a significant cost saving and therefore take on the broker cost and minor reduction in profits.
+We provide significant cost savings for banks, which is why they reward us for bringing them your business.

-Why should I use mortgage broker over a bank?
+Why should I use a mortgage broker instead of dealing directly with a bank?

-- Choice – one key benefit of mortgage brokers is access to lenders.
-You might be wondering why this is important.
-It means that you get choice of products in the market relative to just being offered what’s available by your lender.
+- Choice – Good mortgage brokers have access to a variety of lenders.
+This means you get a choice of products in the market relative to just being offered what’s available at one bank.

-- Relationship management and ongoing support– A lot of brokers are self-employed and rely on their existing clients on an ongoing basis.
+- Ongoing support – A lot of brokers are self-employed and rely on the return business of existing clients.
 Gone are the days when you had a relationship with your local bank manager – a mortgage broker can be an extension of this.

-If you’re in the market for a loan, get in touch with us and we can show you all the benefits of having a good mortgage broker!
+If you’re in the market for a home loan, get in touch so we can show you all the benefits of having a good mortgage broker!